jfjlaros/textparser/README.rst

 **Features:**

 - Easy to use.
-- Works with all types of delimiters and line endings.
+- Support for all types of delimiters and line endings.
-- Works with arbitrary boolean value notation.
+- Support for arbitrary boolean value notation.
+- Support for categorical data.
-- Works with integers in any base.
+- Support for integers in any base.
 - Tiny overhead compared to dedicated solutions.
 - Type safe.